 The State-Owned Enterprises Governance Program is voluntary and, to obtain the certification, the SOEs must comply with the corporate governance measures set forth in the Program.

 On June 30, 2016, nine months after the release of the Program, the law 13.303/16 – that established the State-owned Companies’ legal regime – was enacted.
-Considering this new law, was necessary to align the Program’s text with it.
+Considering this new law, B3 considered that it was necessary to align the Program’s text with it and to clarify some measures that raised doubts of companies and market participants.

 |Line of action||Measures||Weight|